stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

     * _Comment_: Needs to be deployed in build namespace.
 We deploy it using TGI.
     * _Deployment Process_: After StackRox is installed on the SAAP cluster.
 An api token is created and stored in the rox-creds secret in the `stakater-stackrox` namespaces.
 We then use a Template and a TemplateGroupInstance with the same name to distribute the secret in the build namespace of tenants.

-## Infrastructure GitOps Credentials
+## Customer Managed Secrets

+### Organization Level Secrets

 1. `infra-gitops-creds`
    * _Purpose_: This secret is added so ArgoCD can sync the repository.
 You can either use an ssh key or a personal access token for this purpose.
    * _Owner_: The owner of this secret will be customer's delivery engineer
    * _Location_: The secret will be deployed in the `rh-openshift-gitops-instance` namespace
    * _Used for_: Use only for the purpose of syncing your infra GitOps repository with ArgoCD
    * _Format_: Given below is the template for this secret.
 The secret/external secret will need to have `argocd.argoproj.io/secret-type: repository` label on it:

         ```yaml
         apiVersion: v1
         kind: Secret
         metadata:
         name: private-repo
         namespace: argocd
         labels:
            argocd.argoproj.io/secret-type: repository
         stringData:
         type: git
         url: git@github.com:argoproj/my-private-repository
         sshPrivateKey: |
            -----BEGIN OPENSSH PRIVATE KEY-----
            ...
            -----END OPENSSH PRIVATE KEY-----
         ```

    * _Comment_: This secret needs to be deployed on the cluster directly.

-## Organization Level Secrets

     !!! note
     These secrets need to go into your Infra GitOps Repository

 1. `apps-gitops-creds`